-New model could lead to improved treatment for early stage Alzheimer'sFebruary 28th, 2013 in Alzheimer's disease & dementia /
+New model could lead to improved treatment for early stage Alzheimer'sFebruary 28, 2013 in Medicine & Health / Alzheimer's disease & dementia

 Researchers at the University of Florida and The Johns Hopkins University have developed a line of genetically altered mice that model the earliest stages of Alzheimer's disease.
 This model may help scientists identify new therapies to provide relief to patients who are beginning to experience symptoms.